kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 		- Accomplish a single task faster
 		- Accomplish more tasks in a given time
 ## Quiz
-1. In most modern multi-core CPUs, cache coherency is usually handled by the
+1. In most modern multi-core CPUs, cache coherency is usually handled by the **processor hardware**
-- processor hardware
+2. A key advantage of distributed memory architectures is that they are **more scalable** than shared memory systems.
+3. The four classifications of Flynn's Taxonomy are based on the number of concurrent `_____` streams and `_____` streams available in the architecture.

 ## Thread vs Process
 ### Process